People often ask us what the ideal parental leave policy looks like.

 Sample Gender-Neutral Parental Leave Policy

 Of course, policies are different than what happens in practice.
-At companies such as Facebook where paternity leave is a fully paid 4 months for fathers, for example, the average parental leave taken by men averages 2 months whereas the majority of women at Facebook take the full four months of maternity leave.
+At companies such as Facebook where paternity leave is a fully paid four months for fathers, for example, The New York Times reported that the average parental leave taken by men averages two months whereas the majority of women at Facebook take the full four months of maternity leave as of 2014.
 Some of this is due to cultural norms and the stigma men may face if they are seen as prioritizing their family and personal lives over their jobs and careers.
 In the UK, for example, we’ve just seen the one year anniversary of a law that allows both parents to share up to one year of joint parental leave.
-During the first 6 months after the law was passed, less than 2% of eligible fathers have taken any time off.
+During the first six months after the law was passed, less than 2% of eligible fathers have taken any time off, according to Financial Times.

 In short, policies are just the beginning.
 Employer culture still matters even when you have the “perfect” policy.